COVID-19 Booster: What You Need To Know

 Will the COVID-19 vaccine protect me from breakthrough infection?

 Even after COVID-19 vaccination, breakthrough infections can happen.
 However, infections are happening much less frequently in vaccinated people than in unvaccinated people.
 Plus, breakthrough infections tend to produce mild symptoms with dramatically fewer complications.
 The COVID-19 vaccine is your best protection against serious illness, hospitalization and death.

-A lot remains unknown at this point about the omicron variant.
-Scientists are intensely studying how severe the disease will be from this variant and whether vaccinations will work.
-Much will likely be learned within the next month, but the best protection against the omicron variant is the same as for delta or any other variant.
-It’s a call-to-action to anybody who hasn’t been vaccinated yet.
-It’s vaccination that keeps people from getting seriously ill or dying.
-The rise of omicron is also a reminder that if you’re indoors, in public or around people not in your household, it’s a good idea to wear a mask.
+Experts expect the vaccines will work, according to infectious disease specialist Tim Lahey, MD.
+“Right now the best protection is the same as for delta or any other variant: Get vaccinated,” says Dr. Lahey.
+It’s vaccination that keeps people from getting seriously ill or dying, he says.
+He also points out that omicron is a reminder that if you’re indoors, in public or around people not in your household, it’s a good idea to wear a mask.

 Who is eligible for a booster shot?